Men's health: Stress

 Although most stress symptoms are similar in men and women, stress can be experienced differently by men.
 The American Psychological Association says that men are not as likely to report emotional and physical symptoms of stress compared to women.
+While this may be because men do not wish to be seen as weak, a Canadian study found that men tend to not share distress with doctors independently of their conformity to male norms.
 They say men are more likely to withdraw socially when stressed and are more likely to report doing nothing to manage their stress.
 Men are more likely than women to cite that work is a source of stress; women are more likely to report that money and the economy are a source of stress.

 Mental stress in men is associated with various complications which can affect men's health: high blood pressure and subsequent cardiovascular morbidity and mortality, cardiovascular disease, erectile dysfunction (impotence) and possibly reduced fertility (due to reduced libido and frequency of intercourse).

 Fathers experience stress during the time shortly before and after the time of birth (perinatal period).
 Stress levels tend to increase from the prenatal period up until the time of birth, and then decrease from the time of birth to the later postnatal period.
-Factors which contribute to stress in fathers include negative feelings about the pregnancy, role restrictions related to becoming a father, fear of childbirth, and feelings of incompetence related to infant care.
-This stress has a negative impact on fathers.
+Factors that contribute to stress in fathers include negative feelings about the pregnancy, role restrictions related to becoming a father, fear of childbirth, and feelings of incompetence related to infant care.
+This stress negatively impacts fathers.
 Higher levels of stress in fathers are associated with mental health issues such as anxiety, depression, psychological distress, and fatigue.

 Substance use disorders

-Substance use disorder and alcohol use disorder can be defined as a pattern of harmful use of substance for mood-altering purposes.
-Alcohol is one of the most commonly substances used in excess, and men are up to twice as likely to develop alcohol use disorder than women.
+Substance use disorder and alcohol use disorder can be defined as a pattern of harmful use of substances for mood-altering purposes.
+Alcohol is one of the most common substances used in excess, and men are up to twice as likely to develop alcohol use disorder than women.
 Gender differences in alcohol consumption remain universal, although the sizes of gender differences vary.
 More drinking and heaving, binge drinking occurs in men, whereas more long-term abstention occurs in women.
 Moreover, men are more likely to abuse substances such as drugs, with a lifetime prevalence of 11.5% in men compared to 6.4% in women, in the United States.
 Additionally, males are more likely to be substance addicts and abuse substances due to peer pressure compared to females.